 Snake is the key motif of this temple.
 It is also the symbol of the reigning deity of the temple Parshvnath.
 The idol of Parshvnath is made of black Kasauti stone and it is the same stone that is used to test the purity of gold.
 There are 100 snakes carved in the shape of a huge hood behind the idol like his halo.
 A small hole in the outer wall of the temple has an open space in the front left empty.
 We were told that this is the place where a snake comes out of the wall to drink milk every day.

 The Gargoyle that is usually Simha Mukh or Makar Mukh i.e lion-faced or crocodile faced in most Indian temples.
 It carries the mythical dragon-like creature here – a strong indication of the oriental influence.

 A Kalpataru tree is enclosed in a stone structure with only its frozen blacktop visible from the outside.
 This is supposed to be the wish-fulfilling tree and I wonder if it still works.
 Two smaller shrines flank the main temple.
 Here and there you can find some idols in white marble, from the aging of the marble these look like old idols.
 I was pleasantly surprised to see a detailed audio guide for the temple.
 I could listen only to a small part of it.
 Unfortunately, not much literature is available about the temple, at least not on the Internet or around the temple.

-Lodhruva aka Lodurva temple gets added to my list of one of the most beautiful temples of India.
+Lodhruva aka Lodurva temple gets added to my list of one of the most beautiful temples in India.
 Thank you Suryagarh for introducing this temple to me.

 Recommend you to read following Places to visit in Rajasthan.